-Telecom Advisory Services LLC (URL: www.teleadvs.com) is a consulting firm registered in the state of New York (United States) with physical presence in New York, Madrid, Viena, Buenos Aires, Bogota, and Quito.
+Telecom Advisory Services LLC (URL: www.teleadvs.com) is a consulting firm registered in the state of New York (United States) with physical presence in New York, Madrid, Buenos Aires, Bogota, and Quito.
 Founded in 2006, the firm provides advisory and consulting services internationally, specializing in the development of business, economic analysis, and public policy strategies in the telecommunications and digital sectors.
-Its clients include telecommunications operators, electronic equipment manufacturers, Internet platforms, software developers, as well as the governments and regulators of Germany, United Arab Emirates, Saudi Arabia, Argentina, Chile, Colombia, Ecuador, Costa Rica, Mexico, and Peru, among others.
+Its clients include telecommunications operators, electronic equipment manufacturers, Internet platforms, software developers, as well as the governments and regulators.
 The firm has conducted numerous economic impact and planning studies of digital technologies for the GSMA, NCTA (USA), Giga Europe, CTIA (USA), the Dynamic Spectrum Alliance, and the Wi-Fi Alliance.
-Among international organizations, the firm has worked for the International Telecommunication Union, the World Bank, the Asian Development Bank, the Inter-American Development Bank, the World Intellectual Property Organization, the UN Economic Commission for Latin America and the Caribbean, CAF Latin American Development Bank, and the World Economic Forum.
+Among international organizations, the firm has worked for the International Telecommunication Union, the World Bank, the Inter-American Development Bank, the World Intellectual Property Organization, the UN Economic Commission for Latin America and the Caribbean, CAF Latin American Development Bank, and the World Economic Forum.